 For a basic analysis, you only need the industry or institution in which the change is occurring, the year of the change, and one of the following: industry sales, employment, employee compensation, or proprietor income.

-With this information, and the power of the local economic data provided by IMPLAN, we can estimate the rest of the information needed for your impact.
+With this information, and the power of the local economic data provided by IMPLAN Cloud, we can estimate the rest of the information needed for your impact.

 - Select the geography you want to assess.